-Nursing Assistant and Medication Aide Certificate (17 Cr edits) General Education Courses BIOL 1240 Health and Disease in the Human Body ENGL 1276 College Composition Credits 4 4 Advising Notes: Subtotal 8 planning to obtain a healthcare related degree.
-Technical Education Courses HEOP 1241 Nursing Assistant HEOP 1242 Nursing Assistant Clinical HPPC 1000 Medical Dosages HPPC 1002 Medical Terminology HPPC 1004 Pharmacology HPPC 1010 Trained Medication Aide for Unlicensed Professionals Tetal Credential Credits 2 1 1 1 3 Students can choose to complete this certificate in one semester or split it into two.
-(Components of this certificate fulfill all required prerequisites for the Practical Nursing Program) Total Credential Credits 17
+General Education Courses Credits Advising Notes: BIOL 1240 Health and Disease in the Human Body 4 7 14 1 15 11 18 1 10 10 11 ENGL 1276 College Composition 4 This certificate is beneficial for anystudent Subtotal 8 planning to obtain a healthcare related degree.
+Technical Education Courses HEOP 1241 Nursing Assistant 2 Students can choose to complete this HEOP 1242 Nursing Assistant Clinical 1 certificate in one semester or split it into HPPC 1000 Medical Dosages 1 two.
+HPPC 1002 Medical Terminology 1 HPPC 1004 Pharmacology 1 (Components of this certificate fulfill all HPPC 1010 Trained Medication Aide for Unlicensed 3 required prerequisites for the Practical Nursing Professionals Program) Total Credential Credits 17